 Use the link and listen to samples of the album.

 (written by Denver Banda based on a 2003 interview, edited and updated by Erica Azim)

 Murawo Tembedza, of the MuRozvi-Moyondizvo clan, was born 23 March 1957 in the Nyamweda region of Mhondoro Communal Area, Zimbabwe.

-The seventh in a family with nine children, Murawo remembers his early years with bittersweet memories.
+The seventh in a family with nine children, Murawo remembers his early years as bittersweet.
 His father was very poor, unemployed, and Murawo was lucky to be one of the few in the family able to attend school.

 Mbira virtuoso John Kunaka, Murawo’s father’s cousin, set up a workshop at the Tembedza home.
 A master blacksmith, carpenter and mbira maker, Kunaka was able to give some financial support to the family.